-Rising turrets, lavish ballrooms and beautifully manicured gardens, the castles of Loire Valley offer a glimpse into French high society hundreds of years ago.
-Kings, queens and the bourgeois elite erected their own strongholds at this crucial frontier to express their power and affluence.
+Rising turrets, lavish ballrooms, and beautifully manicured gardens, the castles of Loire Valley offer a glimpse into French high society hundreds of years ago.
+Kings, queens, and the bourgeois elite erected their own strongholds at this crucial frontier to express their power and affluence.

 One step removed from France’s capital, Val de la Loire (Loire Valley) boasted strategic importance in the past centuries.
 It marks the boundary between northern and southern France and was a frontier zone during the Hundred Years War.
-After King Charles VII reclaimed the crown during the mid-15th century, the area was transformed into the centre of French court life.
+After King Charles VII reclaimed the crown during the mid-15th century, the area was transformed into the center of French court life.

 Embraced as a safe haven away from intrigues in Paris, the royal family took residence in Loire Valley.
 Soon, the nobility followed suit because they didn’t want or even dared to be far from the seat of power.
 Their presence began attracting the very best architects and landscape designers.
-And in the following centuries, more than 300 châteux (castles) spawned up in this lush, fertile valley,
+And in the following centuries, more than 300 châteaux (castles) spawned up in this lush, fertile valley.

-Château Royal d’Amboise
+1. Château Royal d’Amboise

-Elegantly settled on a rock cliff overlooking the River Loire, Château Royal d’Amboise (The Royal Castle of Amboise) was a favourite royal residence of many French kings.
+Elegantly settled on a rock cliff overlooking the River Loire, Château Royal d’Amboise (The Royal Castle of Amboise) was a favorite royal residence of many French kings.
 From Charles VII to Francis I, they all used this Italian-style castle as a frequent get-away from the official royal seat in Blois.